This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 The Service Verification feature works in conjunction with Screenshot Verification to analyze the service integrity of a selected snapshot by detecting that specified services have started correctly.

-From the Service Verification configuration panel, you can select one or more services that the Datto appliance detects on the production machine to be tested during the screenshot verification process.
+From the Service Verification configuration panel, you can select one or more services that the Datto appliance detects on the production machine for testing during the screenshot verification process.
 Your Datto appliance will wait until the screenshot VM enters a ready state, and then check the virtualization to ensure that the services you selected here are started and in a ready state.
-The results of this check will be reported on the Manage Recovery Points page.
+The results of this check will appear on the Manage Recovery Points page.

 To learn more about Service Verification, see this article.